zolomatok/ZMDocItemInspector/README.md

 # ZMDocItemInspector

 ## What is this?
-This plugin converts the Quick Help inspector into an always visible Document Items inspector.
+This Xcode plugin converts the Quick Help inspector into an always visible Document Items inspector.
 Makes it easier to find our way around the code.

 **It basically does this:**